Classic Uzbekistan: 10 Day Itinerary

 • Gur-e-Amir Mausoleum: The final resting place of Timur, the founder of the Timurid Empire.
 This mausoleum is an architectural masterpiece.
 Visit in the evening when the crowds thin out and the site is beautifully lit.

-• Bibi-Khanym Mosque: Once one of the largest mosques in the Islamic world, it is not fully reconstructed but remains impressive.
+• Bibi-Khanym Mosque: Once one of the largest mosques in the Islamic world, it is not fully partially reconstructed, but still awe-inspiring.

 • Siab Bazaar: A bustling market near Bibi-Khanym Mosque, offering a vibrant atmosphere with traditional foods, spices, and textiles.
 Be prepared for a more interactive shopping experience.